alosti/alosti/README.md

 # Alessandro Osti

-Senior backend developer with 25+ years of experience, now focused on AI engineering.
+Senior backend developer with 25+ years of experience.
+I integrate AI engineering into my work — not as a pivot, but as the next layer on top of a solid foundation.

 I build things that run in production for a long time.
 MAOTrade has been live since 2012.
 ARIA is my current project: a conversational AI system with RAG architecture,